Updated July 11th, 2018.

 If you’ve chosen a three day trip to Halong Bay, this will likely include an overnight stay in Cat Ba National Park.
 A tropical, mountainous isle covered in dense forest and dotted with golden sandy beaches.

-With Hanoi Backpacker’s, you’ll spend the night on a deserted island in Lan Ha Bay, ‘Castaways Island.’
+With Vietnam Backpacker’s, you’ll spend the night on a deserted island in Lan Ha Bay, ‘Castaways Island.’
 This is where the adventure really begins as you can try your hand at rock-climbing, wake-boarding, water-skiing and even high-speed tubing!
 Or just a spot of beach volleyball as you take in the stunning scenery all around you.
 Then as night falls, a unique full moon party experience awaits…

 Trips to Halong Bay (via Halong City) can be booked from any of the travel agents and many guest houses in Hanoi.
 Trip prices range from $35 to up to $200 and you definitely pay for what you get.
 If you can afford it, we suggest you go mid-range, where the boats and food served are a lot better quality.